 - The propagation constant for this disturbance

 What should be interesting here is how the field generated by each trace is used.
-By this I mean, we care about either the difference between the two signals (their fields), or their sum, depending on the functionality of the receiver.
-Therefore, in terms of the Telegrapher’s equations, we want to look at the propagation of the difference of those two signals, something which is a mathematically demanding topic and requires defining mutual capacitance and inductance between the traces.
+By this I mean, we care about either the difference between the two signals (their fields) or their sum, depending on the functionality of the receiver.
+Therefore, in terms of Telegrapher’s equations, we want to look at the propagation of the difference between those two signals, something which is a mathematically demanding topic and requires defining mutual capacitance and inductance between the traces.

 Formulas for Differential Impedance

 Calculating differential impedance is an exercise in calculating another important quantity, which is the odd-mode impedance.
 When two traces are routed as a differential pair and driven with a differential signal, the impedance of a single trace will be the odd-mode impedance value.

 Unfortunately, there aren’t a lot of good analytical models for differential impedance, or more specifically, odd-mode impedance.
 If you look at Brian C. Wadell’s Transmission Line Design Handbook, you’ll find that determining the impedance for a pair of microstrips requires using 70 formulas (See section 4.5).
 That isn’t a typographical error, it really does take a total of 70 formulas to calculate the odd-mode or even-mode impedance for a pair of microstrips.
 If you want to work with coplanar arrangements or asymmetric traces, you’ll need fewer formulas but you’ll need to evaluate an elliptical integral, something which I’ve never done and would take an application like MATLAB or Mathematica.